camunda/camunda-bpm-examples/deployment/embedded-spring-rest/README.md

 # Spring configured embedded process engine and REST API

-This example demonstrates how to setup a webapplication, which
+This example demonstrates how to set up a web application, which

-* bundles the camunda-engine JAR library
+* Bundles the camunda-engine JAR library
-* starts and configures a process engine in a Spring Applicaiton context
+* Starts and configures a process engine in a Spring Application context
-* bundles the camunda-engine-REST library
+* Bundles the camunda-engine-REST library
-* exposes the process engine API via REST
+* Exposes the process engine API via REST

-NOTE: this project must be deployed on a vanilla Apache Tomcat server, NOT the prepackaged distribution which can be downloaded from camunda.org.
+NOTE: This project must be deployed on a vanilla Apache Tomcat server, NOT the prepackaged distribution which can be downloaded from http://camunda.org.

 ## Why is this example interesting?

-This example demonstrates how to perform a standalone embedded setup with a webapplication which bundles both the camunda engine and camunda engine REST jars.
+This example demonstrates how to perform a standalone embedded setup with a webapplication which bundles both the camunda engine and camunda engine REST JARs.

 ## Show me the important parts!